Sepulveda Transit Corridor: Initial alternatives analysis

 Early concepts for phase two from E Line to the (at the time unbuilt but now operational) K Line were released in 2019, with detailed connections to the under-construction LAX Automated People Mover.
-Metro hopes to complete the feasibility study by 2019 and begin an environmental impact review along with phase one.
+Metro is currently completing the Phase one Draft Environmental Impact Report (DEIR).
+The DEIR is studying the alignments that would effect the north end of phase two.
+It is scheduled for release by spring of 2025.
+After the DEIR is released, Metro will pick a alignment, a Locally Preferred Alternative (LPA) and the Metro Board will vote to accept the decision thereafter.

 There are two main modes for phase two of the corridor.
 Five proposed concepts begin at either Expo/Bundy station or Expo/Sepulveda station, contingent on the terminus of the first phase of the project.
-All routes terminate at the LAX/Metro Transit Center station, which is currently under construction as part of the Crenshaw/LAX Transit Corridor Project.
-This terminus station will offer transfers to the K Line and LAX Automated People Mover.
+All routes terminate at the LAX/Metro Transit Center.
+This terminus station will offer transfers to the C Line, K Line, and the LAX Automated People Mover.

-Concepts include routing south along Sepulveda Boulevard, Overland Boulevard, Centinela Boulevard, and I-405, with possible intermediate stops at Venice Boulevard, Culver City Transit Center, the Howard Hughes Center, and Sepulveda Boulevard at Manchester Boulevard.
+Concepts include routing south along Sepulveda Boulevard, Overland Avenue, Centinela Avenue, and I-405, with possible intermediate stops at Venice Boulevard, Culver City Transit Center, the Howard Hughes Center, and Sepulveda Boulevard at Manchester Boulevard.
 The Sepulveda Boulevard route option would be completed as below-grade heavy rail, while the I-405 option could be completed as either a combination of elevated and below-grade heavy rail or a combination of elevated and below-grade monorail.

-The July 2019 updated concepts released by Metro for phase two added a stop along Santa Monica Boulevard per public popular demand.
-They added the fifth concept, extending the east/west purple line extension terminus south towards LAX.
-A one-boarding HRT trip from LAX to Downtown Los Angeles along Centinela Blvd.
+Metro's July 2019 updated concepts for Phase 2 added a stop along Santa Monica Boulevard per public popular demand.
+They added the fifth concept, extending the east/west Purple Line Extension terminus south towards LAX, creating a one-seat HRT trip from LAX to Downtown Los Angeles along Centinela Avenue.

 All north-to-south routes from the E Line to LAX are:

+Alternative details

 The following table shows all potential metro stations and the alternatives for which they apply:

 Alternative 5's concept for the Westside-LAX phase of the Sepulveda Transit Corridor Project would extend the Purple Line subway south down Centinela Ave along the same route as the other proposed Centinela Ave concepts (Alt 2).
 This concept would provide a one-seat ride from the LAX Automated People Mover to Downtown Los Angeles but would require passengers from the San Fernando Valley to transfer at Westwood/UCLA station to travel further south.

 The second phase of the Sepulveda Transit Corridor Project is not due to break ground until 2048.